Skip to content

 tableRows

-• The tableRows property is an array of objects that represent the data you want to display in the table.
+• The tableRows property is a list of objects that represent the data you want to display in the table.

 • Each object in this array represents a single row in the table.